oVirt/ovirt-openshift-extensions/README.md

       }'
    ```

-   - If its the first time deploying the image then it should take few moments to download it.
+   If its the first time deploying the image then it should take few moments to download it.

-Upon completion you have the components running:
+Upon completion you have these components running:

    ```console
    $ oc get ds -n default ovirt-flexvolume-driver